MR-SS/challenge/README.md

  - type `python -m pytest -vv`  ** make sure use  -m **

 ## Race condition
 Here, the main vulnerabillity is race condition.
 I make a file called `race_condition.py`. the hole point is db make a condition to check if user used a coupen before or not and after that make an insert query in that db.
-I test it in **sqlite** and in 10 parallel requests I got 8 race condition. interesting, isn't it?? as it where told in the challenge's doc, I have to use a production database .
-I used postgresql as my db. the I fired up my postgres in docker and try to attack and send request in parallel and postgres didn't get the race.just one row created in db ( i make a user_transaction table for check if user have a submited coupon or not )  so made sleep( 0.002) to make a delay in data base query and. now what ??  i have 2 row created in 200 request
+I test it in **sqlite** and in 10 parallel requests I got 8 race condition. interesting, isn't it?? as it where told in the challenge's doc, I have to use a production database.
+I used postgresql as my db. then I lunched my postgres in docker and tried to attack it and send a bunch of requests in parallel to it but the attack was not successful. just one row created in db (I make a user_transaction table to check if user have a submitted coupon or not).
+So, I set the sleep to 0.002 secounds to make a delay in data base query. now what?? as a resault, I have 2 row created in 200 requests so here, the attack was successful.

-### Race condition prevention flow:
-In order to prevent from race condition I performed two different approaches.
-1- First, I used thread locks in python and using it, I locked the thread witch was responsible for checking if the user exists in the user-transaction database or not.
-So while this thread is procceing it's task, no other thread can execute.
-This way, two different threads can't execute simultaneously. user-transaction database is the database with include users who submitted a coupon before.
-So if a user exists in this database, he is not allowed to sumbit another coupon.
-2- Since we are using APIs to implement the functionallity of the app, I considered it as a good practice to set an **API-limit** witch known as throttling in order to prevent bouth race condition and DDOS attacks.
-So I implemented it using redis.